holoviz/panel/CODE_OF_CONDUCT.md

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+## CoC Committee

+The CoC comittee is chosen from the members of the [HoloViz steering council](https://github.com/holoviz/holoviz/blob/main/doc/governance/org-docs/STEERING-COMMITTEE.md) and currently includes:

+- James A. Bednar (@jbednar)
+- Sophia Yang (@sophiamyang)
+- Philipp Rudiger (@philippjfr)

+Any committee members named in a CoC complaint must abstain from getting involved in handling the complaint.

 ## ‍⚖️ Enforcement Guidelines

 Community leaders will follow these Community Impact Guidelines in determining